 Joomla separates menu structure from content in a way that goes even further than WordPress.
 This allows for a more flexible site structure, albeit at the expense of making the learning curve for administering the site a little steeper.

-Joomla is a fully fledged content management system, where WordPress is a blogging platform which later developed into a CMS.
+Joomla is a fully fledged content management system, where WordPress is a blogging platform that later developed into a CMS.
 These days, the difference isn’t very noticeable but when it comes to managing large amounts of content Joomla still makes the users’ life significantly easier.

 Out of the box, a Joomla website will load faster than a WordPress one, but the difference is not especially significant.
 However, once additional, functionality is added to the site the performance gap between WordPress and Joomla widens noticeably.

-Comparable with Drupal and WordPress, Joomla!’s supporting documentation is not as helpful or as ‘indepth’.
+Comparable with Drupal and WordPress, Joomla!’s supporting documentation is not as helpful or as ‘in depth’.

 Difficult to Create Custom Content

 Creating custom content types is possible in Joomla through a component, but compared to WordPress the process is time-consuming.